B. Patrick Bauer: Chairman of The House Ways and Means Committee

 Rep. Bauer held the position of Chairman of the House Ways and Means Committee for multiple years, including twice when the House was split 50–50 between Democrats and Republicans.
 In this role, he gained recognition as one of the leading fiscal experts in Indiana state government, and influenced negotiations of the state budget.

 Indiana Speaker of the House

-Rep. Bauer was first nominated as Speaker of the House of Representatives during the 2003 and 2004 sessions with a 51-49 majority in The House.
+Bauer was first nominated as Speaker of the House of Representatives during the 2003 and 2004 sessions with a 51–49 majority in The House.
 Following the 2003 session, he was named as the Indiana Chamber's Co-Government Leader of the Year for his bipartisan work with Minority Leader Brian Bosma.

-Rep. Bauer was re-elected to serve as Speaker of the House of Representatives of Indiana on November 7, 2006.
+Bauer was re-elected to serve as Speaker of the House of Representatives of Indiana on November 7, 2006.
 The Speaker of the House presides over the Indiana House of Representatives and sets the legislative agenda.
 The Speaker also assigns other members of the House of Representatives to their respective committees.
 His term expired at the end of the 2010 session of the Indiana General Assembly.